 For parents with kids in 8th / 9th grade, we will discuss independence and

-autonomy, dating and relationships, Chrisitian identity, church responsibility, and Masculinity
+autonomy, dating and relationships, Christian identity, church responsibility, and masculinity

-and Femininity.
-Families will rewriting your Family Agreement and plan regular family
+and femininity.
+Families will rewrite their Family Agreement and plan regular family

 worship and a Right of Passage Experience.